What’s an Aphid?

 Appearance: The aphid is a pear-shaped, soft-bodied insect that feeds in clusters, preferring new, more succulent growth.
 Most aphids are around 1/10th of an inch long.
 Aphids have “cornicles” – a pair of tube like structures projecting backwards out of the hind end of their bodies.
 Color alone is not that helpful in identification, as it varies widely among species – green and brown are most common, but aphids can also be gray, yellow, pink, black, or lavender.
 When Aphids become a problem, call and schedule your Aphid Control Service.

 Eating Habits: Aphids suck plant juices out of the leaves, stems, or roots of plants.
 The juices they drink often have much more sugar than protein.
-Aphids have to drink so much sugary juice to get enough protein that they excrete a lot of the sugar.
+Aphids must drink so much sugary juice to get enough protein that they excrete a lot of the sugar.
 This becomes a major food source for ants.

 Plant Damage: At the same time they feed, aphids inject saliva into the host – making them an important vector of plant pathogens and disease.
 Light infestations are usually not harmful to plants, but higher infestations may result in leaf curl, wilting, stunting of shoot growth, and delay in production of flowers and fruit, as well as a general decline in plant vigor.

 Life Cycle: Aphids can build up tremendous populations in relatively short periods of time.
 When conditions are favorable, females reproduce without mating.
 All offspring are females, which mature quickly and begin to reproduce themselves.
-Periodically, some or all of the young develop wings and migrate to other plants.
+Periodically, some or all the young develop wings and migrate to other plants.
 With the return of autumn’s shorter days and cooler temperatures, a generation appears which includes both males and females.
 After mating, these females lay the fertilized eggs that over winter and hatch the following spring.

 Green Apple Aphid – Overwintering eggs are found on twigs of the previous season’s growth and on fruit spurs.
 Eggs are shiny, black, and football shaped.
 Newly hatched apple aphids are dark green.
 Mature aphids on apple foliage in spring and summer have a bright, yellow-green abdomen with darker green lateral spots.
 Green apple aphids infest succulent and new growth and when infestations are severe will also be found on fruits.
 High populations on young trees may seriously retard normal growth.
 On fruit bearing trees, heavy infestations of aphids may cover the fruit and foliage with honeydew on which a black, sooty mold develops.
 The mold can hinder leaf function and lower fruit grade.